electron/electron/docs/tutorial/quick-start.md

 ## Introduction

-Generally atom-shell enables you to create desktop applications with pure JavaScript by providing a runtime with rich native APIs.
+Generally, atom-shell enables you to create desktop applications with pure JavaScript by providing a runtime with rich native APIs.
 You could see it as a variant of the Node.js runtime which is focused on desktop applications instead of web servers.